GuangWei-Zhang/TraCon-Toolbox/README.md

 ### Windows Users
 Installation instruction for windows users:
-This installation has been tested in Windows 10 and 7 system
+This installation has been tested on Windows 10 and 7 system

 #### Install Python environment:
 1. Download [anaconda](www.anaconda.com/distribution/)